ray155093/azure-docs.zh-tw/articles/hdinsight/hdinsight-connect-excel-hive-odbc-driver.md

 <properties
-   pageTitle="使用 Hive ODBC 驅動程式將 Excel 連接到 Hadoop | Microsoft Azure" description="了解如何在 Excel 中設定和使用 Microsoft Hive ODBC 驅動程式來查詢 HDInsight 叢集中的資料。" services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Connect Excel to Hadoop with the Hive ODBC Driver | Microsoft Azure" description="Learn how to set up and use the Microsoft Hive ODBC driver for Excel to query data in an HDInsight cluster." services="hdinsight" documentationCenter="" authors="mumian"